 - Global Game, Local Arena: Restructuring in Corner Brook, Newfoundland (2005).

-- Critical Geographies of Cycling: History, Political Economy and Culture (2015 - Ashgate)
+- Critical Geographies of Cycling: History, Political Economy and Culture (2015 - Routledge)

-He has held visiting research positions at Fitzwilliam College, Cambridge, the University of Bristol, l’Université Lumière (Lyon 2), Manchester University, and the Chinese Academy of Sciences in Beijing.
-He has served as Director of the York-Kenya Training Program, responsible for selecting and training Kenyan civil servants in aspects of economics, regional development, environmental management, and economic geography.
+He has held visiting research positions at Fitzwilliam College, Cambridge, the University of Bristol, l’Université Lumière (Lyon 2), Manchester University, the Chinese Academy of Sciences and the Central University of Finance and Economics in Beijing.
+He has served as Director of the York-Kenya Training Program, responsible for selecting and training senior Kenyan civil servants in aspects of economics, regional development, environmental management, and economic geography.
 With Don Freeman, he co-directed a research project funded by CIDA examining a wide array of non-farm activities in Kenya’s Central Province.
 With Roger Hayter, John Holmes, Suzanne McKenzie, Valerie Preston and Damaris Rose he was engaged in a cross-Canada study of restructuring of the Canadian newsprint industry, funded by SSHRC.
-More recently has worked with colleagues at the National Taiwan University, and the Chinese Academy of Sciences on trading relations between China and Canada, funded by SSHRC and research agencies in China and Taiwan.
+More recently has worked with colleagues at the National Taiwan University, the Chinese Academy of Sciences and the Central University of Finance and Economics on trading relations between China and Canada and the formation of Global Production Networks, funded by SSHRC and research agencies in China and Taiwan.

 BA (Geography) University of Cambridge (1965)